olivierbJAVA/OC-DA_JAVA-P1-Presentation/README.md

 You will find attached :
 - a presentation of the path and the projects
-- the achievement certificates for all lessons done during the path
+- the achievement certificates for all courses done during the path

 The main new topics, technologies and concepts learned and used for each project are the following :